neojato/DeLorean-v2/README.md

 * Click the "Speakers" link in the navbar and then click on the "Create Speaker" button to add a speaker.
 * Rinse and repeat for however many speakers you have for your event.
-* Check the "Featured" option to have that speaker also display on the homepage (it is recommended to set only 4  as featured speakers to maintain styling at this time).
+* Check the "Featured" option to have that speaker also display on the homepage in the "Featured Speakers" section.
 * **NOTE:** The uploaded profile images get stored in Firebase Storage if you need to retrieve them later.

 ### Schedule Management